poult-lab/daily-word/english_words_ learning.md

 [noun] latex gloves [glʌvz] . "a thick white liquid that is produced by some plants and trees, especially rubber trees.
 Latex becomes solid when exposed to air, and is used to make medical products."

 [noun] "an artificial substance similar to this that is used to make paints, glues, etc."

+#### 20210106.07

+01.geometry /dʒiˈɑːmətri/

+[n] "the branch of mathematics that deals with the measurements and relationships of lines, angles, surfaces and solids"

+02.circle  [ˈsɜː(r)kl]

+[noun] Cut out two circles of paper. "a completely round flat shape"

+[verb] {~ (around) (above/over sb/sth)} Seagulls circled around above his head.

+"to move in a circle, especially in the air"

+03.triangle [ˈtraɪæŋɡl]

+[noun] a right-angled triangle/a right triangle.

+"a flat shape with three straight sides and three angles; a thing in the shape of a triangle"

+04.square  [skweə(r)]

+[adj] a square room. "having four straight equal sides and four angles of 90˚"

+[noun] First break the chocolate into squares. "a shape with four straight sides of equal length and four angles of 90˚; a piece of sth that has this shape"

+[verb] It was like trying to square a circle .
+That is, it was impossible. "to make sth have straight edges and corners"

+[adv] {only used after the verb} I looked her square in the face. "directly; not at an angle"

+05.rectangle  [ˈrektæŋɡl]

+[noun] "a flat shape with four straight sides, two of which are longer than the other two, and four angles of 90˚"

+06.trapezium /trəˈpiːziəm/

+[n] **A trapezoid** (also known as a trapezium) is a flat 2D shape with four straight sides.
+It has one pair of parallel sides which are usually the top and bottom sides.
+The parallel sides are called the bases, while the non-parallel sides are called the legs.

+"a flat shape with four straight sides, one pair of opposite sides being parallel and the other pair not parallel"

+07.oval [ˈoʊvl]

+[adj] an oval face.

+"shaped like an egg"

+[noun] an oval shape.